-Our SENCo attends networking with other SENCos, locality briefings where important information is given out and attends training that is relevant to the school's needs.
+We are proud that our SENCo add in qualifications and experience ie number of years as SENCo.
+They attend networking with other SENCos, locality briefings where important information is given out and attends training that is relevant to the school's needs.

-Our SENCo is given the equivalent of half a day a week to lead the SEN provision at Burton Bradstock School.
+Our SENCo is given PUT AMOUNT OF TIME HERE to lead the SEN provision at Burton Bradstock School.

-We are also lucky to have a team of Teaching Assistants (TAs) who are trained to deliver SEN provision.
+We are also lucky to have a team of three Teaching Assistants (TAs) who are trained to deliver SEN provision.